seanlion/near-protocol-log-watcher/README.md

 ## Log watcher for Near node
 The project is a real time log watcher.
 It reads an output log file from a NEAR node, and filters the selected keywords (‘ERROR’, ‘panic’).
-If it exists, the project alarms the operator to monitor the node by sending a log line to the slack channel.
+If it exists, the watcher alarms the operator to monitor the node by sending a log line to the slack channel.

 ### Setup
 **Environment**